 For instance, you can run into this problem:

-When a Kubernetes Webhook server is removed without removing its Webhook definition.
+is removed without removing its Webhook definition.

 We recommend trying to address the root cause by fixing your cluster configuration.
 In the examples above, you would need to remove the Webhook definition or add the CRD.

 However, fixing your cluster configuration may not always be possible.
 The

 problem is common enough that Flux provides a flag called

 --k8s-unsafe-exclude-resource.
 The name says it all, you should only use it